Montreal Forum: After hockey

 After the Canadiens left the Forum, the building was used to film arena sequences for the Brian De Palma film Snake Eyes.

-It was then completely gutted and converted into a downtown entertainment centre called the Pepsi Forum, consisting of an AMC Theatres multiplex theatre (sold to Cineplex Odeon in July 2012), shops and restaurants.
-Centre ice has been recreated in the centre of the complex complete with a small section of the grandstand, along with a statue of a fan leaning forward in delight (removed in the summer of 2017), while original seats are used as benches throughout the complex.
-A statue of Maurice Richard is located next to the grandstand.
-On the Saint Catherine Street entrance there is a Quebec Walk of Fame consisting of Richard and Celine Dion.
+The Forum was then completely gutted and converted into a downtown entertainment centre called the Pepsi Forum, consisting of an AMC Theatres multiplex theatre (sold to Cineplex Odeon in July 2012), shops and restaurants.
+A Rainforest Cafe was planned to open at the location following its conversion but was never built.

+Centre ice was recreated in the centre of the complex, complete with a small section of the grandstand, along with a statue of a fan leaning forward in delight (removed in the summer of 2017), while original seats were used as benches throughout the complex.
+A statue of Maurice Richard was located next to the grandstand.
+On the Saint Catherine Street entrance, there is a Quebec Walk of Fame consisting of Richard and Celine Dion.
 Both were on hand for their bronze star's respective unveiling.
-The Atwater street entrance has a large bronze Montreal Canadiens logo surrounded by 24 bronze Stanley Cup banners cemented into the sidewalk.
-Inscribed in French are the words "forever proud".
-The entire building is themed after the Forum's storied history with special emphasis on the Montreal Canadiens.
+The Atwater Street entrance has a large bronze Montreal Canadiens logo surrounded by 24 bronze Stanley Cup banners cemented into the sidewalk.
+Inscribed in French are the words "forever proud."
+The entire building was themed after the Forum's storied history, with particular emphasis on the Montreal Canadiens.